shoelace-style/webawesome/docs/pages/index.md

 ---
-meta:
 title: 'Web Awesome: A forward-thinking library of web components.'
 description: Hand-crafted custom elements for any occasion.
-toc: false

 ---

 <div class="splash">